-We spoke with two dentists who described to us the procedures they used to improve the outcome of periodontal treatment.
-This involved preventative advice, taking plaque and gum bleeding scores and detailed charts of the patient's gum condition
+The dentists whom we spoke with described to us the procedures they used to improve the outcome of periodontal treatment.
+This involved preventative advice, taking plaque and gum bleeding scores and detailed charts of the patient's gum condition.

 Patients with more severe gum disease were recalled at more frequent intervals to review their compliance and to reinforce home care preventative advice.